valkyrie-fnd/valkyrie/provider/caleta/docs/index.md

 As always, contact the provider before you begin in order to get hold of URLs, keys and parameters.

 Caleta will provide:
-- `url` - Base url used for request toward caleta.
+- `url` - Base url used for request toward caleta
-- `operator_id` - Your operator id in Caleta system.
+- `operator_id` - Your operator id in Caleta system
-- `verification_key` - Public key provided by Caleta to verify their requests.
+- `verification_key` - Public key provided by Caleta to verify their requests

 Caleta will request:
-- A url for your Valkyrie deployment.
+- A url for your Valkyrie deployment
-- Your public key for your `signing_key` that is used for verifying request signatures.
+- Your public key for your `signing_key` that is used for verifying request signatures

 ```yaml
 providers: